A while ago, we announced the launch of EagleOwl, a restaurant management platform. Our previous post covered a bit of history.

-It was a great moment for our fledgeling company, something we are very proud of.
-We took a lot more time than we had planned for, but all that pain and frustration has now given way to relief, optimism and hope.
+It was a great moment for our fledgling company, something we are very proud of.
+We took a lot more time than we had planned for, but all that pain and frustration has now given way to relief, optimism, and hope.
 Congrats to the entire team for having pitched in with invaluable contributions.

-We quickly started pilot with a few customers (well technically they are prospects).
-The product was released with recipe, inventory, sales import and procurement modules along with a few sub modules — which are bare essentials for a food costing and inventory management solution.
+We quickly started a pilot with a few customers (well technically they are prospects).
+The product was released with the recipe, inventory, sales import, and procurement modules along with a few sub-modules — which are bare essentials for a food costing and inventory management solution.
 We strongly felt that this was sufficient to go to market, collect user feedback and learn.

-Meanwhile we kept stabilising the platform whilst adding few features we had put on hold.
-Would like to share what has happened since then, what feedback our pilot users have given us, their wish list and how it shaped our development priorities.
+Meanwhile, we kept stabilizing the platform whilst adding few features we had put on hold.
+Would like to share what has happened since then, what feedback our pilot users have given us, their wish list, and how it shaped our development priorities.
 Below are few requirements from our users that we built this week and why.

 In most restaurants procurement is a big headache, you will always run short of some items due to various reasons — supply shock, delivery issues & traffic (if Bangalore), labor, bad quality, memory loss, etc. Whatever the reason may be, you are now in trouble.
 You then quickly need to arrange for items from a nearby market/supermarket at much higher rates than usual.
 This will straightaway dent your margins.
 Maintaining PAR inventory levels is the goal of every restaurant manager and they usually decide this based on forecast or past trends.

 Essentially this means maintaining the optimal amount of inventory at any given time to meet the demands.
-If you stock less you have an issue of lost sales opportunity, unhappy guests and a crestfallen purchase manager.
-Stocking more will lead to losses — spoilage, theft, expiry, overcrowded store and opportunity costs.
-How much of inventory you need to hold is another crucial element that needs to be scientifically arrived.
+If you stock less you have an issue of lost sales opportunities, unhappy guests, and a crestfallen purchase manager.
+Stocking more will lead to losses — spoilage, theft, expiry, overcrowded store, and opportunity costs.
+How much inventory you need to hold is another crucial element that needs to be scientifically arrived at.
 We will cover that in another blog.

-Wastage — one of the key components but overlooked and under analysed by most restaurants.
+Wastage — one of the key components but overlooked and under-analyzed by most restaurants.
 This is a huge topic in itself and deserves more attention, will cover in our next post.
-First step here is to measure and monitor.
+The first step here is to measure and monitor.

 We have met 7 different restaurants (cloud, multi-chain, standalone) so far and the feedback has been very encouraging.
 During our demo, we honestly conveyed whatever was missing and what is being done; they were more than happy to hear that.
 None were finicky about what was missing.
 Well, you will be left guessing till you go and meet them, understand what they are looking to solve.
 So I am sure “getting out of the building” helped — thank you Steve Blank.